isomerpages/isomerpages-govtech/media/technews/_posts/2018-09-06-how-govtech-and-sla-use-drones-and-ai-for-building-inspections.md

 ---
-layout: post
-title:  "How GovTech and SLA use drones and AI for building inspections"
+title: 'How GovTech and SLA use drones and AI for building inspections'
-permalink: "/media/technews/how-govtech-and-sla-use-drones-and-ai-for-building-inspections"
+permalink: /media/technews/how-govtech-and-sla-use-drones-and-ai-for-building-inspections
 category: technews
-image:
+image: null

 ---

 ![how govtech and sla use drones and ai for building inspections](/images/technews/how-govtech-and-sla-use-drones-and-ai-for-building-inspections-part-1.jpg)

 Keeping our buildings safe is no easy feat